rngpui/zed-react-native-gpui/crates/gpui/docs/RETAINED_MODE_ARCHITECTURE.md

 ### 1.1 Current Architecture

-GPUI currently uses an immediate-mode-inspired architecture where the element tree is rebuilt from scratch every frame:
+GPUI uses an immediate-mode-inspired architecture where the element tree is rebuilt from scratch every frame:

 ```
 Every frame (regardless of what changed):